atomgiant/magic_8ball_api/API_V2.md

 **Example request**

 ```
-  curl -H 'Content-Type: application/json' -X POST -d '{ "answer": "I\u0027ve got a bad feeling about this" }' -u foo:123 localhost:8080/api/answers23 localhost:8080/api/answers
+curl -H 'Content-Type: application/json' -X POST u foo:123 \
+  -d '{ "answer": "I\u0027ve got a bad feeling about this" }' localhost:8080/api/answers
 ```

 **Example response**

 ```
-{"answers":["It is certain","It is decidedly so","Without a doubt","Yes definitely","You may rely on it","As I see it, yes","Most likely","Outlook good","Yes","Signs point to yes","Reply hazy try again","Ask again later","Better not tell you now","Cannot predict now","Concentrate and ask again","Do not count on it","My reply is no","My sources say no","Outlook not so good","Very doubtful","I've got a bad feeling about this"]}
+{"answers":["It is certain",...,"I've got a bad feeling about this"]}
 ```

 ## PUT /answers